LauncherOne: History

-On 17 March 2022 Polish Space Agency and Virgin Orbit signed an agreement to use LauncherOne as means to send satelites into orbit, with its first launch from Poland planned for 2023.
+Virgin Orbit announced many upgrade and expansion plans that were not finished, such as a 3 stages variant.
+On 17 March 2022 Polish Space Agency and Virgin Orbit signed an agreement to use LauncherOne as means to send satellites into orbit, with its first launch from Poland planned for 2023.

+Its parent, Virgin Orbit, declared Chapter 11 bankruptcy on April 4, 2023.

 Flights

 The maiden flight of LauncherOne took place on 25 May 2020.
 The flight failed a few seconds after the ignition of the rocket due to a premature shutdown of the first stage engine, caused by a break in a propellant feed line, and the rocket did not reach space.
 The launch failure was attributed to a failure of a high-pressure liquid oxygen fuel line in the NewtonThree engine.
 Due to the failure, oxygen was no longer supplied to the engine and the flight was terminated.
 The issue with the fuel line was addressed by strengthening the broken components.

 The second launch took place on 17 January 2021, and was the first to successfully reach orbit.
 The rocket deployed 10 CubeSats for NASA's Educational Launch of Nanosatellites mission (ELaNa 20).
 Cosmic Girl took off from Mojave Air and Space Port in California at 18:38 UTC.
 The aircraft launched the LauncherOne rocket at 19:39 UTC.
 The launch occurred at the altitude of 10700 m.
 On 17 January 2021, both NewtonThree and NewtonFour performed as expected.
 During launch, NewtonFour fired twice; once to inject the second stage and the payloads into a transfer orbit, and again to circularize the orbit.

-On 9 January 2023, the first UK launch took place, but it was unsuccessful due to an issue in the upper segment of the rocket.
+On 9 January 2023, the first UK launch and final launch for the rocket took place, but it was unsuccessful.
+A filter within the second stage fuel feedline dislodged resulting in fuel pump inefficiency and lower flow of fuel to the NetwonFour engine.
+The reduced fuel flow caused the engine to operate at temperatures higher than expected resulting in damage to nearby components and subsequent early shutdown.
+Vehicle did not have enough velocity to make orbit.

 Design

 LauncherOne is a two-stage air-launched vehicle.
-The rocket has a diameter of 1.6 m for the first stage and 1.3 m for the second stage and payload fairing.
+The rocket had a diameter of 1.6 m for the first stage and 1.3 m for the second stage and payload fairing.

-In October 2019, the company announced plans to develop a three-stage variant that would be capable of launching 100 kg to the Moon, 70 kg to Venus, or 50 kg to Mars.
+On the 24th of October 2019, the company announced plans to develop a three-stage variant that would be capable of launching 100 kg to the Moon, 70 kg to Venus, or 50 kg to Mars.